-DAABHS, DPSQA, and DMS, under the Department of Humans Services (DHS) participate in monthly team meetings to discuss and address individual problems related to qualified providers, as well as problem correction and remediation.
-DAABHS, DPSQA, and DMS have an Interagency Agreement that includes measures regarding qualified provider enrolled to provide services under the waiverTo continue Medicaid enrollment, a waiver provider must maintain certification requirements by DPSQA.
-In cases where providers do not maintain certification requirements, DPSQA's remediation by DMS may include requesting termination of the provider's Arkansas Medicaid enrollment, recouping payment for services provided after certification/licensure has expired, and allowing the participant to choose another provider.
-Providers are notified in writing and documentation is maintained by DMS.
-The PSCP/CC Nurse would assist the participant in choosing a new provider from the Freedom of Choice List and update the PCSP to indicate chosen provider.
+To continue Medicaid enrollment, a waiver provider must maintain certification requirementsby DPSQA.
+In cases where providers do not maintain certification requirements, DPSQA's remediation may include requesting termination of the provider's Arkansas Medicaid enrollment, recouping payment for services provided after certification/licensure has expired, and allowing the participant to choose another provider.